awsdocs/amazon-transcribe-developer-guide/README.md

 ## Transcribe Developer Guide

-The open source version of the Amazon Transcribe docs.
+Welcome to the open source version of the Amazon Transcribe docs.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

 ## License Summary